Godfrey22152/Application-Monitoring-Project/Infra-Steps-Setup.md

 - Ensure you have `wget` and `tar` installed on both VMs.
 - Ensure you have appropriate permissions to download, extract, and run these binaries.
 - Replace `<version>` with the appropriate version number you wish to download.
-- NOTE: Ensure your check the vagrantfiles for both VMs and the tools already installed by the vagrantfiles so you don't repeat the installation.
+**NOTE: Ensure you check the vagrantfiles for both VMs and the tools already installed by the vagrantfiles so you don't repeat the installation. ( If you already ran the vagrantfiles to setup the environments and install tools for both VMs, kindly skip already performed tasks in the vagrantfiles).**

-#### VM-1 (Application, Node Exporter, google/cadvisor)
+#### VM-2 (Application, Node Exporter, google/cadvisor)

 ##### Application
 1. **Clone Application Repository**